-Investments that pay a return on a fixed schedule
+Investments that pay a return on a fixed schedule.

 DFA Short-Term Extended Quality Portfolio (DFEQX)

 Justin Halverson, partner and lead advisor at Great Waters Financial, says he uses a few different fixed-income funds for clients to get both the protection they provide in a portfolio during stock market sell-offs and the yield for clients who need income.
 In the last year, fixed income was a saving grace, Halverson says.
 DFEQX has a mix of cash and domestic and foreign bonds.
 “To get the drivers and growth that we need, sometimes we have to extend the duration or the quality to get bigger returns,” he adds.
 “This is a year where taking a diversified approach makes sense.”
-U.S. News ranks DFEQX as No. 43 out of more than 100 short-term bond funds.

 DFA Five-Year Global Fixed Income Portfolio (DFGBX)

 Traditionally, many retail investors have been underweight in foreign holdings — including on the fixed-income side of their portfolio’s asset allocation.
 Halverson says he uses DFGBX as a way for his clients to make up for this global exposure.
 The fund’s objective is to give investors a market rate of return for fixed income and to do so with relatively low volatility.
-The fund can hold investments that run up to five years in maturity, but the vast majority of holdings are very short-term durations — in the zero-to-three months time frame — or will mature in one to three years.
+The fund can hold investments that run up to five years in maturity, but the vast majority of holdings are very short-term durations — in the zero- to three-month time frame — or will mature in one to three years.
 It uses the FTSE World Government Bond Index (one to five years, hedged to the U.S. dollar) as its benchmark.
 The fund’s expense ratio is 0.26%.

 Fidelity U.S. Bond Index Fund (FXNAX)

 The purpose of holding bonds in a portfolio is to provide a reasonable degree of stability, says Don McDonald, financial advisor at Vestory.
 FXNAX can act as a core investment-grade bond holding in a portfolio.
 McDonald notes that the fund focuses on high-quality investments, “so that internal losses, due to default, are nearly impossible.”
 The fund tracks the Bloomberg Barclays U.S. Aggregate Bond Index, which includes investment-grade, U.S. dollar-denominated bonds with at least one year until maturity.
-McDonald also says that FXNAX holds bonds with “reasonable” durations of five to seven years, which means the fund won’t be too affected by rising interests.
-The fund comes with a low annual cost of 0.025% and a trailing 12-month yield of 2.07%.
+McDonald also says that FXNAX holds bonds with “reasonable” durations of five to seven years, which means the fund won’t be too affected by rising interest rates.
+The fund comes with a low annual cost of 0.025% and a trailing 12-month yield of 1.8%.

 Vanguard Total Bond Market Index Fund (VBTLX)

 Another fund McDonald recommends is VBTLX, which has similar qualities as FXNAX, offering stability and an average duration of more than six years.
 The fund also holds high-quality assets — and plenty of them, with roughly 10,000 bonds.
 Even if there is a default of one of the holdings, “in the rare case where that occurs, the effect will be small, as it is so broadly diversified,” he says.
-The fund has a low fee of 0.05% and a yield of 2.23%.
+The fund has a low fee of 0.05% and a trailing 12-month yield of 1.94%.
 All those factors help make it a solid choice for a core holding.
-“When you own the entire world, it is impossible to lose all of your money in any situation short of a planetary extinction event or zombie apocalypse,” he says.
+“When you own the entire world, it is impossible to lose all of your money in any situation short of a planetary extinction event or zombie apocalypse,” McDonald says.

 Top fixed-income funds for your portfolio: